How to Scrape X.com (Twitter) using Python (2024 Update)

 If we start scraping X.com at scale we start to quickly run into blocking as X.com doesn't allow automated requests and will block scraper IP addresses after a few scraping requests.

-To get around this we can use Scrapfly web scraping API!
+To get around this Scrapfly can lend a hand!

 scrapfly middleware